noteflow-ai/ai-chat-for-amazon-bedrock/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.6 =
+This update improves security, fixes internationalization issues, and makes the plugin more compliant with WordPress coding standards.

 = 1.0.5 =
 This update adds support for the latest AI models and fixes several issues with streaming responses and chat history.